MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-aad-ldap.md

 ## Azure Active Directory Configuration

 Azure Active Directory doesn't support the Lightweight Directory Access Protocol (LDAP) protocol or Secure LDAP directly.
 Instead, support is enabled through the Azure AD Domain Services (Azure AD DS) instance within your Azure AD tenant.
 This section walks you through all the steps to stand up an Azure AD DS instance integrated with WLS.
-This guide doesn't help you reconfigure an existing AAD deployment, but it should be possible to follow along with this guide and see which steps can be skipped.

 >[!NOTE]
 > This guide uses the "cloud-only" user account feature of Azure AD DS.
 Other user account types are supported, but not described in this guide.